jasonlutterloh/jasonlutterloh.github.io/_posts/2020-07-25-data-transformation-success.md

+---
+layout: post
+title:  "Upgrading Peloton Metrics's Data Input Method (A Data Transformation Success Story)"
+date:   2020-07-25 00:00:00 -0500
+categories: peloton-metrics data
+---

-## Upgrading Peloton Metrics's Data Input Method (A Data Transformation Success Story)
+# Upgrading Peloton Metrics's Data Input Method (A Data Transformation Success Story)

 This article explores upgrading the [Peloton Metrics](https://peloton.lutterloh.dev) app to use a CSV upload instead of a pasted JSON response for data input and how a small JavaScript data transformation method made this change simple and easy.